cirocativo/desafio-angular/README.md

 ## Features

-A simple interface where the user can view all Features of his application disposed in 'cards'.
+A simple interface where the user can view all Features of his application disposed in a tree.

 A Feature is composed by name, description, and Services.
 Each Feature can have more than one Service.